Two-year yields hit record lows, fed fund futures imply negative rates

 The yields hit their lows after White House economic adviser Larry Kudlow said the White House will not consider any further stimulus legislation this month as it watches the economic impact from reopening U.S. states.

-Fed fund futures 0#FF: showed the U.S. central bank could be forced to cut rates into negative territory by December.
+Fed fund futures 0#FF: earlier on Friday showed that the U.S. central bank could be forced to cut rates into negative territory by December, but the probability moved back to April 2021 in afternoon trading.

-The Fed is reluctant to adopt negative rates due to concerns such a move may not be effective in stimulating growth, and because it may disrupt the banking system and the $4.7 trillion U.S. money market.
+The Fed is reluctant to adopt negative rates due to concerns such a move may not be effective in stimulating growth, and because it may disrupt the banking system and U.S. money markets.

 “We have a money market fund industry whose business model would come under severe strain if rates were negative,” UBS strategists led by Michael Cloherty said in a report.